-In the UK child custody law determines who should be responsible for the care and charge of a child, after divorce or separation.
-In the majority of cases parents opt for joint custody, which enables the child to spend an equal amount of time with each parent.
+In the many cases, parents preference is for joint custody (or residency), which enables the child to spend an equal amount of time with each parent.
 This option also allows both parents to participate in any decision making which may affect the child.
-However, if parents are unable to amicably decide what living arrangement is best for their child, the courts will decide on their behalf.
+However, if parents are unable to decide amicably on what living arrangement is best for their child, the courts will decide on their behalf.

 Parent Vs Parent

-In disputed cases each parent is individually assessed before a decision on which parent is given custody of the child, or children, is made.
+In disputed cases each parent is individually assessed before a decision on which parent is given custody of the child, or children, is made

 In some rare circumstances one parent may be permanently excluded from having any access to their child.
 However, the court has the right to change the decision at any point in time, should the parent’s circumstances change.
 The parent is able to re-apply for access at any time, and once an application is made the court may reconsider arrangements after examining evidence.